Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Here, see for yourself… and to be clear, this is wrong…

-He’s advocating for short-lived and unethical infection-based immunity as the primary source of infection control, if we can even call it that, when we know that these infections make you more vulnerable, not less…
+He’s advocating for short-lived and unethical infection-based immunity as the primary source of infection control, if we can even call it that when we know that these infections make you more vulnerable, not less…

 Except, allowing rampant infections is not infection control at all…

-… Basically, it’s not great.
+It’s not great.

 The only silver lining of this negativity was that most of it was framed in the past context of mRNA mandates.

-Well… until you get to Florida.
+Well, until you get to Florida.

-This is an actual real screenshot from the official Florida public health…
+This is an actual real screenshot from the official Florida Public Health…

 There are many things wrong with the above statement.